 Diagnostic model studies

 Diagnostic models predict the presence or absence of an outcome (target disease) at the same time point as the index tests or predictors are measured (Box 2).
 Accordingly, the design with lowest risk of bias for diagnostic model studies is a cross-sectional study where a group (cohort) of participants is selected based on having certain symptoms or signs that makes them ‘suspected of having the target condition of interest’.
-Subsequently, the predictors (index tests) and outcome (disease presence or absence) according to the reference standard are measured in all participants.(54-57) Diagnostic studies where the presence of disease cannot be determined cross-sectionally by the reference standard in all patients (for example no lesion on X-rays which can be biopsied) require follow-up of these participants over time.
-In such studies follow-up is needed to capture the change in symptoms or signs that indicate whether the target condition was present at the time the diagnostic tests were performed.
+Subsequently, the predictors (index tests) and outcome (disease presence or absence) according to the reference standard are measured in all participants.(54-57) Diagnostic studies where the presence of disease cannot be determined cross-sectionally by the reference standard in all patients (for example no lesion on X-rays which can be biopsied) require follow-up of participants over time to establish whether the target condition was present when the index tests were performed.

 As with prognostic models, a diagnostic model using a nested-case-control design can only be at low risk of bias if researchers adjust the case and control samples by the inverse sampling fractions (see signalling question 4.6) to obtain correct estimate of the outcome prevalence in the original cohort.(58-62) Similarly, if a non-nested case control design is used, where advanced cases and healthy controls are over-represented, this will lead to incorrect estimates of disease prevalence and overestimated diagnostic model performance.(59-62)